yegor256/blog/_drafts/mgmt.md

 Pay attention: managers, not management!
 There is a big difference.

 Let's get back to the problem definition once again: We don't like being told what to do.
-However, is this really the very problem or there is something deeper that we are missing?
-Let's see, what are the most popular issues with management people complain about (I got them from [Inc](https://www.inc.com/marcel-schwantes/8-mistakes-managers-make-according-to-their-employees.html) and
+However, is this really the problem or is there something deeper that we are missing?
+Let's see, what are the most popular issues with management that people complain about (I got them from [Inc](https://www.inc.com/marcel-schwantes/8-mistakes-managers-make-according-to-their-employees.html) and